kevinzhang2012/AI/pseudocode.md

-Seven algorithms to solve 8 puzzle
+Seven algorithms to solve 8 puzzle ss
 --------------------------
 ####Features
  * `FunctionDictionary` adopted `std::unorded_map` i.e. a hash table as it's container.
 Due to no mutation at run time, it guarantees the best lookup performance.